Muamalaljanahi/SpamKiller/README.md

 5. Start the bot: `systemctl start spamkiller`.

 ## what's new
+### Version 1.1.2
+- Save nickname/status after changing them.
+- Bug fix for changing nickname/status on Ubuntu version.
+- Bug fix where adding an empty line to the badwords.txt file would result in kicking noname.
+- Other minor fixes.

 ### Version 1.1
 - Automatic login after running SpamKiller in order to add it to systemctl.
 - After several requests: I am pleased to announce that the program now supports Ubuntu.